 How a Disaster Loan Fits Into Your Recovery Plan and Insurance Coverage

 SBA disaster loans don't replace a solid disaster recovery plan that you prepare for your business before a disaster happens.
-These loans also don't replace your risk management/insurance coverage.
-Your business insurance coverage may include flood insurance and business interruption insurance.
+These loans also don't replace your risk management/insurance coverage either.
+Your business insurance coverage may include flood insurance and business interruption insurance (but not for epidemics).

 A recovery plan that's complete and adequate insurance are the first lines of defense against disasters for your business.
-If the damage is greater than these, an SBA disaster assistance loan might help you more quickly recover and get on with your business.
+If the damage is greater than what these cover, an SBA disaster assistance loan might help you more quickly recover and get on with your business.